firstfloorsoftware/mui/1.0/FirstFloor.ModernUI/ReadMe.txt

 FirstFloor.ModernUI.dll
 FirstFloor.ModernUI.xml
-Microsoft.Windows.Shell.dll
-  The ModernUI binaries and XML documentation for .NET 4.5
+  The ModernUI binary and XML documentation for .NET 4.5

 ModernUIDemo.exe
   A .NET 4.5 application demonstrating most features of Modern UI for WPF